Researcher Development Programme

 This course will address the administrative process of entering for the examination and submitting the thesis as well as the purpose, format and outcome of the viva itself, including the examiners’ reports and recommendations.
 Finally the procedures for appealing against the outcome of the examination will be discussed.

 Advice is also given on how to prepare for the viva and how to manage associated stress and anxiety both before as well as during the viva.
 There are ample opportunities for student questions and discussion of issues surrounding the entire MPhil/PhD examination process.

 This class will give you an introduction to creating and updating your PGR profile on the College website using Pure, help you understand how to raise your research profile and visibility via research publications using Pure, an opportunity to get practical support with Pure profiles, Open Access for research publications: the REF and funder’s (including the Research Councils) requirements and how to meet them, practical opportunities to look at how to make research publications OA via Pure, an introduction to research data management including meeting funder’s requirements and writing a data management plan.

 Research data management (RDM) is a key element of the research process and good practice in data management is one of the core areas of the responsible conduct of research.
-Go to Royal Holloway's RDM website to find more information about different aspects of RDM:
+Visit Royal Holloway's RDM website to find more information about different aspects of RDM.

 Making an Impact Online

 Most academic content is accessed online: this class is a guide to academic blogging, tweeting and research paper discoverability.